Italy–Yugoslavia relations: Albania issue

+After the proclamation of the 6 January Dictatorship, relations with the neighboring states remained "one of the chief concerns of the Belgrade Government".
+The Yugoslavian government was keenly interested in the renewal of the pact of friendship between Italy and Yugoslavia signed in Rome in 1924.
+Both the Foreign Minister Vojislav Marinković and the Acting Foreign Minister Kosta Kumanudi shared the same views on external affairs.
+The Prime Minister Petar Živković stated that the policy of his Government "would be peaceful and follow the same lines as those pursued heretofore by King Alexander's Government's."
+Nevertheless, the Yugoslav Government continued to monitor internal events in Albania, especially the crisis that forced Elias Vrioni, who had been regarded as "in very close touch with Mussolini", to leave the Tirana Government.

 This poor relationship between the two kingdoms were best shown in the events of 1928 and 1929.
 The first diplomatic problems were born when Zog I of Albania, with Italian help, proclaimed himself King of the Albanians.
 The majority of the population in Yugoslavian Kosovo during this period were Albanians in Yugoslavian eyes; this proclamation became an invitation for the creation of Greater Albania with Italian help.
 These fears were confirmed in 1929 when Italy refused to sign a new friendship agreement with Yugoslavia.
 The following year she allowed Ante Pavelić to live in Italy where he organized the Ustaše (a Croatian fascist anti-Yugoslav movement).

 Yugoslavia commenced secret negotiations with Italy in late 1930.
 To put more pressure on Belgrade, Mussolini made a few speeches with the words "Dalmazia o morte" (Dalmatia or death); but the real demand was that Yugoslavia accept Italian supremacy in Albania.
 When this offer was refused in 1932, Yugoslavia started to look for new allies against his demands.
 Consequently, Yugoslavia signed a trade agreement with Nazi Germany in March 1934.